 We found ourselves surrounded by big and small islands.
 Some of them were so small that it seemed that we can pick them up and take them home.
 The rugged stone surfaces peeped from the vegetation.
 Some of these islands had wooden platforms built around them for the visitors to stand comfortably.
-The small huts on these platforms looked like homes straight out of a dreamland.
+The small huts on these platforms looked like homes straight out of dreamland.

 Our boat stopped at one of these islands and 5 of us were asked to get down and explore the island.
 You see, the island cannot accommodate more people than this.
 The boat kept moving between the islands offloading some of us.
 In the end, it parked near a relatively bigger island and those of us still on the boat were offloaded.
 We were at the Laguna Bintang or the Star Lagoon.
-This is the popular tourist spot to see Pianemo Islands.
+This is the popular tourist spot to see in the Pianemo Islands.

 Small curio shops, mostly selling items made of seashells lined the edge of the island.
 Coconut water was the only drink available to all the people who came by big and small boats here.
 Some of us climbed the steep wooden staircase to be at the vantage point from where the whole lagoon can be seen.
-Others adorned their diving gear or snorkeling gear and got lost in the colorful underwater world of Pianemo islands.
+Others adorned their diving gear or snorkeling gear and got lost in the colorful underwater world of the Pianemo islands.

 I chose to climb the stairs.
 As luck would have it, it started raining, so we had to do go up and come back quickly.
 At the top, the view of the Pianemo Islands surrounded by the ocean was breathtaking, to say the least.
 It was like jewels thrown in the blue Raja Ampat sea.
 My eyes and my camera wanted to soak in the view.

 Best of Nature